 The UCF Department of Mathematics is sponsoring our undergraduate students to participate the 2019 Mathematical Contest in Modeling (MCM) and Interdisciplinary Contest in Modeling (ICM) on January 24-28, 2019.
 We recruit, organize, and train students to participate in this competition as we strongly believe our students benefit from this unique opportunity.

-In 2017, 8843 teams from 943 institutions in 13 countries participated in the MCM while 8085 teams from 788 institutions in 8 countries participated in the ICM.
-Among them, one UCF team has been ranked in the top 10%, earning them the Meritorious Award, and three other teams succeeded in participation.
+In 2018, 10670 teams from 18 countries participated in the MCM while 9932 teams from 16 countries participated in the ICM.
+Among them, two UCF teams have been ranked in the top 10%, earning them the Meritorious Award, one team named Honorable Mention and three other teams succeeded in participation.

 Students participate as team members rather than as individuals – creating an environment for peer learning and skill development.
 You could find more information such as contest history, registration, and rules at the website (a brief introduction below)